pixijs/pixijs.com/docs/guides/components/sprites.md

 # Sprites

 Sprites are the simplest and most common renderable object in PixiJS.
 They represent a single image to be displayed on the screen.
-Each [Sprite](https://pixijs.download/release/docs/PIXI.Sprite.html) contains a [Texture](https://pixijs.download/release/docs/PIXI.Texture.html) to be drawn, along with all the transformation and display state required to function in the scene graph.
+Each [Sprite](https://pixijs.download/release/docs/scene.Sprite.html) contains a [Texture](https://pixijs.download/release/docs/rendering.Texture.html) to be drawn, along with all the transformation and display state required to function in the scene graph.

 ## Creating Sprites

 To create a Sprite, all you need is a Texture (check out the Texture guide).
-Load a PNG's URL using the PIXI.Loader class, then call `PIXI.Sprite.from(url)` and you're all set.
-As a convenience during prototyping, you can pass a non-loaded URL to `from()` and PixiJS will handle it, but your sprite will "pop in" after it loads if you don't pre-load your textures.
+Load a PNG's URL using the `Assets` class, then call `Sprite.from(url)` and you're all set.
+Unlike v7 you now must load your texture before using it, this is to ensure best practices.

 Check out the [sprite example code](../../examples/sprite/basic).

 ## Using Sprites

-In our [DisplayObject guide](display-object), we learned about the DisplayObject class and the various properties it defines.
-Since Sprite objects are also display objects, you can move a sprite, rotate it, and update any other display property.
+In our [Container guide](container), we learned about the Container class and the various properties it defines.
+Since Sprite objects are also containers, you can move a sprite, rotate it, and update any other display property.

 ## Alpha, Tint and Blend Modes